emredurak-dev/MVCProjectBootcamp/README.md

 ## 💻✨MVC Bootcamp
-I finished the 100 Lessons MVC Bootcamp Project, which was published free on YouTube.
-In this project -inspired by the 'eksi sozluk' website- authors can write comments, send messages to other users, and create new topics.
-The administrator dominates the whole system and can access all transactions from the panel.
+I have completed the 100 Lessons MVC Bootcamp Project, which was offered for free on YouTube.
+In this project, inspired by the 'eksi sozluk' website, authors can write comments, send messages to other users, and create new topics.
+The administrator has full control over the system and can access all transactions from the panel.

 ## ✔Author Panel
 🔸Profile: The author can update personal information.